 CVC Presence Verification.
 Values are 0, 1, 2 & 9.

-Merchant to send DPS a presence indicator within "Cvc2Presence" field in the transaction request to one of the below:
+Merchant to send Payment Express a presence indicator within "Cvc2Presence" field in the transaction request to one of the below:

 0 - You (MERCHANT) have chosen not to submit CVC